gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 for that commit.

-Because `.gitlab-ci.yml` is in the repository, it is version controlled, old versions still build succesfully, forks can easily make use of CI, branches can have separate builds and you have a single source of truth for CI.
+Because `.gitlab-ci.yml` is in the repository, it is version controlled, old versions still build successfully, forks can easily make use of CI, branches can have separate builds and you have a single source of truth for CI.
 You can read more about the reasons why we are using `.gitlab-ci.yml` [in our blog about it][blog-ci].

 **Note:** `.gitlab-ci.yml` is a [YAML](https://en.wikipedia.org/wiki/YAML) file
-so you have to pay extra attention to the identation.
+so you have to pay extra attention to the indentation.
 Always use spaces, not tabs.

 ### Creating a simple `.gitlab-ci.yml` file